dimyG/jekyll-theme-chirpy/tabs/donate.md

 title: Donate
 permalink: tabs/donate/
 ---

-# Donations
-If you like my work, consider making a donation.
+If you find something of value here, consider offering your support.

 ## Zcash